Probiotic FAQs

 Should probiotics be enteric coated?

 There are some benefits to delivering probiotics in enteric coated capsules; however, most of the research on probiotics is performed on products without this delivery form and results show non-enteric coated probiotics are beneficial.
-If you are looking for probiotics with delayed release capsules, our Ultra Potency Probiotic and Ultra Probiotic Complex are in this delivery form.
+Several of the most common strains have an innate resistance to stomach acid, making them especially well-suited to the gastric environment.